Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Approach

-\paragraph{Fine-grained Fusion for Slot Filling} Here, we describe the process of fine-grained fusion for slot filling.
-We first propose a controller, which generates weights deciding how to combine domain-shared and domain-specific features at the token-level.
-Then, we make a fine-grained fusion for slot filling at the token-level. \paragraph{Slot Controller} Given the utterance $X$, after obtaining the global-local encoder output: $\boldsymbol{G}\vglobal$ and $\boldsymbol{G}\vlocal$, we concat them and use a simple feedforward network to calculate weights at each token which can be written as follows:
+Given $\boldsymbol{ U^{p}}$, we use a controller to generate weights on domain-shared and domain-specific features at the token-level, making a fine-grained fusion between the domain-shared and private features at the token-level. \paragraph{Slot Controller} We concatenate $\boldsymbol{G}^{{s}}$, $\boldsymbol{G}^{{p}}$ and use a simple feedforward network to calculate weights at each token, which can be written as follows: